linlogge/degov/crates/degov-lsp/README.md

 # degov-lsp

-Language Server Protocol (LSP) server for DeGov YAML DSL.
+Language Server Protocol (LSP) server for DeGov YAML DGL.

 ## Overview

-This is a Language Server implementation that provides real-time validation and IntelliSense for DeGov DSL YAML files in editors that support LSP (primarily Visual Studio Code).
+This is a Language Server implementation that provides real-time validation and IntelliSense for DeGov DGL YAML files in editors that support LSP (primarily Visual Studio Code).

 ## Features

-- **Real-time validation**: Validates YAML syntax and DSL structure as you type
+- **Real-time validation**: Validates YAML syntax and DGL structure as you type
 - **Diagnostics**: Reports errors and warnings with precise locations
 - **Inheritance validation**: Checks model inheritance and detects circular dependencies
-- **Auto-completion**: Suggests DSL keywords and structures
+- **Auto-completion**: Suggests DGL keywords and structures
 - **Hover information**: Shows documentation on hover

 ## Building